SRM prevents storage overload

 Cleveland, Ohio-based Mortgage Information Services handles the title insurance, appraisals and closings involved in mortgage transactions for banks.
 For legal purposes, every document coming into or generated by their 21 locations has to be stored for years.
 Every piece of paper is scanned, using Report Writer, a custom application written by the company's IT staff, and stored on disk.

 Each office runs its own independent program.
 So, everything is stored first on the local level.
 All offices store data on servers running Microsoft Windows NT.
-Each server has a capacity of 32G bytes on disks set aside just for data that
+Each server has a capacity of 32G bytes on disks set aside just for data that comes in via Report Writer.

 "New documents are accessed constantly within the local offices," says Crawford.
 "Storing them locally at first saves on WAN traffic and reduces our usage of bandwidth."
 If a document record is not accessed for two or three weeks, the records are then automatically moved, via the Web, to the corporate office where they are stored permanently.
 The records are then purged from the local office's storage disks.